wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

 - `CANifier <https://www.ctr-electronics.com/control-system/can-can-canifier-driver-led-driver-gpio.html>`__
 - Power monitoring sensors built into the :ref:`Power Distribution Panel (PDP) <docs/getting-started/getting-started-frc-control-system/control-system-hardware:Power Distribution Panel>`

-More information about using devices connected to the CAN bus can be found in the article about :ref:`using can devices <docs/software/can-devices/using-can-devices:Using CAN Devices>`
+More information about using devices connected to the CAN bus can be found in the article about :ref:`using can devices <docs/software/can-devices/using-can-devices:Using CAN Devices>`.